The 10 Best Inflatable Kayaks Australia 2026

 Price

-And if you’re wondering about whether buying the best inflatable kayak is really a good idea - don’t.
+And if you’re wondering about whether buying the best inflatable kayak is really a good idea, don’t.

-The ease and portability offered by these bad boys definitely gives us more than enough reason to recommend that you buy one, immediately.
-Current materials engineering means top-of-the-line inflatables can create hard surfaces on par with traditional hard-shell kayaks, and in the best models punctures are very unlikely.
+The ease and portability offered by these bad boys definitely give us more than enough reason to recommend that you buy one, immediately.
+Current materials engineering means top-of-the-line inflatables can create hard surfaces on par with traditional hard-shell kayaks, and in the best models, punctures are very unlikely.
 Check out what we think is important to look for in our article on How To Choose The Best Inflatable Kayak.

-So now that you’re convinced you need one, where should you start looking?
+So, now that you’re convinced you need one, where should you start looking?

 Relax, we’ve done the homework for you and picked ten of the best inflatable kayaks Australia for one person under $1200.